ThatWonderfulLife/ESP32-DHT-Sensor-OLED/README.md

 # ESP32-DHT-Sensor-OLED
-A Simple display of temperature and humidity using a DHT22 Sensor and a Esp32 Dev Module.
+A Simple display of temperature and humidity using a DHT22 Sensor and an Esp32 Dev Module.

-Made using the Arduino IDE in C++, the project gets the current temperature and Humidity of the room/ambience it is installed and displays it on a OLED Display.
+Made using the Arduino IDE and C++, the project monitors the current temperature and Humidity of the room/ambient, it has an OLED display installed for easy to see information.
-In future iterations i'll try implementing a webserver to show the information on an HTTPS page and integrate MQTT to send the information daily to a computer/server for analysis and control over temperature under isolated enviroments.
+The Updated version has a Async Web Server that is easy to customize and setup, only requiring a network to connect to.
+Next iterations will have a self hosting network for those who dont want to use it in conjunction with their main network.

+Attention!
+The default IP for acess can change based on your network!

 # ESP32 Pin Out and DHT22 Setup for Reference
 For this project i am using Pin #4 (D4/GPIO4)